In this guide, we walk you through the steps to set up and run WireGuard on a router.

 - IP Addresses – replace 10.99.0.5 with the IP address you received from Mullvad

-- Private Key – use your own
+- Private Key – use the one you previously generated.

 - Public Key – use the key that corresponds with the Mullvad WireGuard server of your choosing